Kuuuube/Circular_Area/wiki/mappings_index.md

 # Mappings Index

 A list of all the mapping pages in Circular Area.
-Mapping pages include visualizations and formulas for each mapping.
+Mapping pages include visualizations and formulas for each mapping and its inverse.

 ## [FG-Squircular Mapping](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/mappings/fg_squircular_mapping.md)